Vyral/base-template/_posts/2019-05-29-whats-happening-in-the-tenafly-real-estate-market.md

 Of course, market conditions also vary by price point, as illustrated by the lack of inventory of homes below the median price points.

-**Why is now still a great time to sell?** Well, even with the decrease in home sales, there are still a lot of buyers ready to buy, especially in a great area like Tenafly\!

-A great rule of thumb is to always focus on your list price.
-You want to price your home at a price that is compelling for buyers to make a bid.
-It is also always important to make sure you make time to have a pre-inspection, to clean out your house really well, and get it staged to attract the most number of buyers as possible.
+**Fewer homes are selling** and there is more inventory on the market. **So why is now a good time to sell?**

+Even with the decrease in home sales, **interest rates have continued to come down** and there are many buyers ready, willing and able to buy.
+It is spring season and families want to get into the school system before September.
+Desirable towns, like Tenafly, with close proximity and transportation to the city, will always attract buyers.&nbsp;

+How to win in a shifting market?
+Take all measures to ensure your home wins the beauty contest and the pricing contest. &nbsp; Position your home at a price that is compelling to attract all those buyers sitting on the fence.
+Price ahead of the market and leave less room for negotiation.
+You can’t negotiate a bid you don’t have.

+Do a pre-inspection.
+You want to be transparent with your buyers so that you are not negotiating the price of your home again during an inspection.&nbsp; Buyers will move away from your home if the condition is poor.&nbsp;

+Stage your home to ensure an emotional connection is made between your home and the buyer.&nbsp;

-**Ultimately, the best way to understand and navigate our market is to partner with an experienced local agent like myself.**
+Ultimately, the best way to succeed in a shifting market is to hire **the right team** to represent you. &nbsp;

-If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.
+For more tips and strategies on how to win in a shifting market as a buyer or seller, contact The Stacy Esser Group today.
+We offer complimentary home evaluations that go far beyond a standard pricing evaluation.

+We look forward to welcoming you into our family of successful buyers and sellers.